cesaralobo/cesaralobo/README.md

 ### Épale 👋

+I have worked since my twenties as a software engineer and I am still passionate about code.
-I have long time working as a software engineer currently ✨ Test Automation Expert ✨ with hand-on experience in all testing levels, including performance, functional, APIs, E2E and DevOps
+Currently working as a ✨ Test Automation Expert ✨ with hand-on experience in all testing levels, including performance, functional, APIs, E2E and DevOps

 - 🔭 I’m currently working as a freelance Test Automator Expert
 - 🌱 I’m currently learning more about DevOps tools